Staffing Metrics for Parts Departments

 Monitor Gross Profit Average Closely.

 In Vance’s view, gross profit average is a clear indicator of the value an employee is providing his or her parts department.
-Vance wants an indication of whether or not his staffers are trying to make every sale they possibly can.
+Vance wants an indication of whether or not his staffers are try to make every sale they possibly can.
 An ideal monthly benchmark, at Right Honda, is $47,000 per employee (the facility’s benchmarks are based on forecast predictions built off prior years’ financial figures, and the annual forecast is largely created by upper management).

 “I watch those numbers, and if they start fluctuating off of an average, we can address it and see why—if there’s a certain coupon affecting it, or if someone’s giving the store away to try and increase their sales,” he says.